simplex-micro/riscv-vector-primer/chapter-01.md

 While VLEN is fixed for a given implementation, software must not hard-code it.
 Instead, programs use the vector CSRs to query and adapt.

-### 1.15.3 SEW — Standard Element Width
+### 1.15.3 SEW — Selected Element Width

-SEW (Standard Element Width) is the size (in bits) of each element inside a vector register for a given operation.
+SEW (Selected Element Width) is the size (in bits) of each element inside a vector register for a given operation.
 It is software-configurable and must be a power of two:

 - 8, 16, 32, 64 bits (standard integer and floating-point sizes)
 - The spec allows larger sizes (e.g., 128, 256 up to 1024 bits), but in practice many commercial implementations support up to 64 bits for performance and area reasons.